top of page

 A Change of Use application for Change of Use planning permission can be required in many different circumstances.
 In the UK, it is a legal obligation to obtain land use consent, and a Change of Use can apply if you want to change retail premises to office premises, or storage premises to retail premises.

 The important consideration when looking at a Change of Use is ensuring that your Change of Use planning application is carefully considered to ensure that it has the best prospects of success.
+If you need advice about change of use planning permission and what the process involves, get in touch with our friendly and experienced team today.

 EN-PLAN has expertise in planning law and Change of Use planning permission can help you with obtaining land use consent.
 We can also give advice on the change of use application requirements and negotiating your responsibilities within this sector.